percona/pbm-docs/docs/reference/backup-options.md

 *Default*: 33

 The wait time (in seconds) for PBM to start physical backups on all shards.
 Increasing this value is useful when it takes longer than usual to open the `$backupCursor`.

+The 0 (zero) value resets the timeout to the default 33 seconds.